-[0072] Recombinant Methods for Making Fusion Polypeptides
+[0073] Recombinant Methods for Making Fusion Polypeptides

-[0073] Fusion polypeptides can be easily created using recombinant methods: A nucleic acid encoding a particular polypeptide can be fused in-frame with a non-encoding nucleic acid, to the polypeptide $NH_2$ - or COO- terminus, or internally.
+[0074] Fusion polypeptides can be easily created using recombinant methods: A nucleic acid encoding a particular polypeptide can be fused in-frame with a non-encoding nucleic acid, to the polypeptide NH2- or COO-terminus, or internally.
 Fusion genes may also be synthesized by conventional techniques, including automated DNA synthesizers.
 PCR amplification using anchor primers that give rise to complementary overhangs between two consecutive gene fragments that can subsequently be annealed and reamplified to generate a chimeric gene sequence (Ausubel et al., 1987) is also useful.
 Many vectors are commercially available that facilitate sub-cloning display polypeptide in-frame to a fusion moiety.

-[0074] Vectors are tools used to shuttle DNA between host cells or as a means to express a nucleotide sequence.
+[0075] Vectors are tools used to shuttle DNA between host cells or as a means to express a nucleotide sequence.
 Some vectors function only in prokaryotes, while others function in both prokaryotes and eukaryotes, enabling large-scale DNA preparation from prokaryotes for expression in eukaryotes.
 Inserting the DNA of interest, such as a nucleotide sequence or a fragment, into a vector is accomplished by ligation techniques and/or mating protocols well known to the skilled artisan.
 Such DNA is inserted such that its integration does not disrupt any necessary components of the vector.
 In the case of vectors that are used to express the inserted DNA protein, the introduced DNA is operably-linked to the vector elements that govern its transcription and translation.

-[0075] Vectors can be divided into two general classes: Cloning vectors are replicating plasmid or phage with regions that are non-essential for propagation in an appropriate host cell, and into which foreign DNA can be inserted; the foreign DNA is replicated and propagated as if it were a component of the vector.
-An expression vector (such as a plasmid, yeast, or animal virus genome) is used to introduce foreign genetic material into a host cell or issue in order to transcribe and translate the foreign DNA.
+[0076] Vectors can be divided into two general classes: Cloning vectors are replicating plasmid or phage with regions that are non-essential for propagation in an appropriate host cell, and into which foreign DNA can be inserted; the foreign DNA is replicated and propagated as if it were a component of the vector.
+An expression vector (such as a plasmid, yeast, or animal virus genome) is used to introduce foreign genetic material into a host cell or tissue in order to transcribe and translate the foreign DNA.
 In expression vectors, the introduced DNA is operably-linked to elements, such as promoters, that signal to the host cell to transcribe the inserted DNA.
 Some promoters are exceptionally useful, such as inducible promoters that control gene transcription in response to specific factors.
 Operably-linking a particular nucleotide sequence or anti-sense construct to an inducible promoter can control the expression of the nucleotide sequence, or fragments, or anti-sense constructs.
-Examples of classic inducible promoters include those that are responsive to $\alpha$ -interferon, heat-shock, heavy metal ions, steroids such as glucocorticoids (Kaufman, 1990), and tetracycline.
+Examples of classic inducible promoters include those that are responsive to α -interferon, heat-shock, heavy metal ions, steroids such as glucocorticoids (Kaufman, 1990), and tetracycline.
 Other desirable inducible promoters include those that are not endogenous to the cells in which the construct is being introduced, but, however, are responsive in those cells when the induction agent is exogenously supplied.

-[0076] Vectors have many different manifestations.
+[0077] Vectors have many different manifestations.
 A "plasmid" is a circular double stranded DNA molecule into which additional DNA segments can be introduced.
 Viral vectors can accept additional DNA segments into the viral genome.
-Certain vectors are capable of autonomous replication in a host cell (e.g., episomal mammalian vectors) or bacterial vectors having a bacterial origin of replication).
+Certain vectors are capable of autonomous replication in a host cell (e.g., episomal mammalian vectors or bacterial vectors having a bacterial origin of replication).
 Other vectors (e.g., non-episomal mammalian vectors) are integrated into the genome of a host cell upon introduction into the host cell, and thereby are replicated along with the host genome.
-In general, useful expression vectors, such
+In general, useful expression vectors are often plasmids.
+However, other forms of expression vectors, such as viral vectors (e.g., replication defective retroviruses, adenoviruses and adeno-associated viruses) are contemplated.